 What We Galvanize

 Most small parts (including all small threaded parts) are run in our perforated buckets and then are centrifuged immediately after hot dip galvanizing.
 The centrifuge rapidly spins the buckets to remove excess zinc.
 The centrifuge process keeps sharp edges from forming on fabrications and keeps bolt threads clean.
+This saves you labor charges to clean up parts.

 Larger fabrications are usually wired or chained up before lowering them into the kettle for galvanizing.
 Our overhead cranes slowly lift these fabrications out of the molten zinc at an angle so that excess zinc runs off.
+Our galvanizers are experts.

 Typical types of producst we galvanize include: